Wednesday, 19 October 2011

-“Yes master.
+“Yes, Master.
 Exactly as you had instructed.
 Take a look.”

 Ranghosa picked up a flaming torch and inspected the wall.
 He couldn't help but notice the beauty of the inscriptions.
 Each symbol was properly aligned and the dimensions were consistent.
-Tabri was as good as the villagers had said he was.
+Tabri had been as good as the villagers had said he was.
 The inscriptions reflected the markings of someone who knew his craft quite well.
 The effort showed.
 He began to bless his pupil, even before he could finish his inspection.